openmrs/openmrs-contrib-rest-api-docs/source/includes/Provider/provider.md

 * If you wish to record extra information about providers, you can create Provider Attributes.

-* Provider attributes exists specifically to allow implementations to extend the data model.
+* Provider attributes exist specifically to allow implementations to extend the data model.

 ## Available operations for Provider.